V&A

 build a

 conceptual framework to better understand and explore the material natures of digital objects in a museum context.
-Animation by Grace Quah,

 © 2021 Victoria and Albert Museum, London

-My main case study was a 3D-printed vaginal speculum. different V&A audiences on how to bring such as complex object into the museum.
+My main case study was a 3D-printed vaginal speculum.

 I worked with curators to develop a collecting strategy around the object, and worked with